-Returning U.S. students and graduate students should contact the Office of the Registrar to have their records updated and registration access created.
-Students should contact their advisers or major professor to select courses and begin the registration process.
+Returning U.S. undergraduate students and graduate students should contact the Office of the Registrar at 515-294-2331 or firstname.lastname@example.org to have their records updated and registration access created.
+Students should contact their advisors to select courses and begin the registration process.

 Returning students who want to change their curricula should follow the same procedure as in-school students.
-Students who were dropped from enrollment at Iowa State University must obtain reinstatement by the Academic Standards Committee of the college that initiated the drop.
-(See below for policies that apply to requests for reinstatement.)
+Students who were dropped from enrollment at Iowa State University must obtain reinstatement by the Academic Standards Committee of the college that they wish to reenter.
+(See Reinstatement/Renewal for policies that apply to requests for reinstatement).

 Students with a bachelor's degree who plan to take supporting graduate level coursework prior to applying for graduate degree admission should request a nondegree graduate admission application.